 Snuggled in just behind Taronga Western Plains Zoo, the Dubbo Observatory is just a 10-minute car trip from the city centre.
 Go planet-spotting through hi-tech telescopes, learn about the lifespan of a star in the film theatre and join a nightly guided tour suitable to all ages.

 The star performer?
 The observatory’s Astro Mini Golf.
 This 18-hole mini golf course has you putting into black holes, entering Dr. Who’s TARDIS and launching a rocket to the moon.
 You can grab a coffee and cake afterwards at the Cosmic Cafe, in its lovely garden setting.

 5. Enjoy a fantastic day or night tour organised by the Sydney Observatory

 If location is everything, then Sydney Observatory’s got it all.
 It sits atop a hill in view of Luna Park, the Harbour Bridge and Barangaroo.
 Affiliated with the Powerhouse Museum as part of MAAS (Museum of Applied Arts and Sciences), the Observatory runs day and night tours for children and adults on weekends, public holidays and NSW school holidays.
 You can visit on a self-guided trip any day of the week for free admission.
 That way, you can explore the historic building and museum in your own time, and take a picnic to enjoy under the huge trees outside.

-There are plenty more star-gazing opportunities out in the open air and under the clear skies of rural New South Wales.
 Try a trip to Bathurst Observatory Research Facility, with public tours on Friday and Saturday nights and every night of school holidays, and Mudgee Observatory with its film theatre and flat-screen planetarium.
 You’ll be so dizzy with amazement after these observatory experiences that you’ll be seeing stars!